Karroroenning/Snow-Patrol/README.md

 ### Imagery:

-- For the first page, I want an image that shows what the page has to offer.
+- On the first page, I have a picture that I think is a good picture for a first impression that snowboarding is more than just going down a slope.
+It can also be sporty and peaceful in a beautiful nature.

 <details><summary>Hero Image</summary>
 <img src="" >
 </details>